THANK YOU FOR SUPPORTING FAIR TRADE

 Tips for a happy gut

 There are many strategies to ensure a healthy microbiome, including supplementing your diet with prebiotics and probiotics.
+Either in powder or your can also find in supplement and gummies form.
 In his research on how microbes affect the mind, psychiatrist Philip WJ Burnet, University of Oxford, discovered some very positive effects of prebiotics on mood.
 Prebiotics are complex carbohydrates — dietary fiber that feed good bacteria (probiotics) in our digestive tract.
 You can also get these important nutrients by eating live-culture yogurt (not the sugary kind), kefir, sauerkraut, kimchi, miso, traditional buttermilk, and fermented foods.

 Shop Psyllium Pre & Probiotic Fiber powder now